HanadaLee/openresty/README.md

 ### Removal of h2 subrequest limitation

 Remove the limitation introduced by ngx lua on initiating sub-requests for h2 and h3 requests.
-The mainline version of ngx_lua has removed this limitation.
+The master branch of ngx_lua has removed this limitation.
 This patch will be deprecated when the next openresty stable version is released.

 Refer to [HTTP/2 with location.capture() re-enable](https://github.com/OpenResty/lua-nginx-module/issues/2243)